-If the grass bag is on the machine and the bag-on-demand lever is in the bagging position, move the lever to the recycling position; refer to Operating the Bag-on-Demand Lever (page 10) before recycling the clippings.
-If the side-discharge chute is on the machine, remove it; refer to Removing the Side-discharge Chute (page 11) before recycling the clippings.
+If the grass bag is on the machine, remove it; refer to Removing the Grass Bag (page 11) before recycling the clippings.
+If the side-discharge chute is on the machine, remove it; refer to Removing the Side-Discharge Chute (page 11) before recycling the clippings.